How to Install Node.js on Ubuntu

 Adding the Node.JS Repository to Ubuntu

-Our first step is to download and add the Nodesource GPG key to our keyring.
+Our first step is to download and add the NodeSource GPG key to our keyring.
 You can do this by using the following command.
+The GPG key is used to verify the packages we download from their repository.

 curl -fsSL https://deb.nodesource.com/gpgkey/nodesource-repo.gpg.key | sudo gpg --dearmor -o /usr/share/keyrings/nodesource.gpg

-5. With the GPG key added, our next step is to add the Nodesource repository itself to the Ubuntu source list.
+5. With the GPG key added, our next step is to add the NodeSource repository itself to our source list.

 To do this all you need to do is use the following command.
 You can see we reference the “NODE_MAJOR” environment variable we set earlier on in this section.